A Travel Price Comparison for United States of America Asheville vs. Richmond for Food, Nightlife, Families, and Couples

 Asheville is a popular place that is full of things to see and experience.
 If you have a weekend, this mountain town makes for a great vacation.
 Make sure you spend some time hiking while you're in the area.
 While some people choose to spend more or less time in Asheville, a weekend is sufficent for most.
 Take your pick from the many activities offered here.

-You'll find museums and nightlife around the historical destination of Richmond.
+You'll find museums and nightlife around the friendly destination of Richmond.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Five days in Asheville or Richmond?